Donations

 Here are some longer explanations of each of the categories:

-1. Internet proclamation includes paying for servers, URL fees for websites, video platforms (like Vimeo), and our Google and Microsoft campaigns to reach people around the world.
-The Google campaign made over 80 million impressions on personal computers, laptops, tablets, and ‘smart’ cellular telephones with parts of the Philadelphian message in 2023–this would have been much higher, but because Google changed its rules, the aspects of the campaign were put on hold by Google for many months in 2023.
-The Microsoft campaign, which targets 7th day Sabbath keepers, has had over 395,684 computer impressions since 2021, with 99,040 in 2023.
+1. Internet proclamation includes paying for servers, URL fees for websites, video platforms, and our Google and Microsoft campaigns to reach people around the world.
+The Google campaign made over 41 million impressions on personal computers, laptops, tablets, and ‘smart’ cellular telephones with parts of the Philadelphian message in 2024–this would have been much higher, but because Google changed its rules, the aspects of the campaign were put on hold by Google for many months in 2024.
+The Microsoft campaign, which targets 7th day Sabbath keepers, has had 511,216 computer impressions in 2024.

 2. Literature include the production costs, printing, certain translation costs (CCOG member translators are volunteers, but we also have an arrangement with an orphanage in Pakistan that we pay for those who volunteer to help it via doing translations for us), and distribution of the BibleNewsProphecy magazine in various languages as well as various books and booklets.
 The costs here also include formatting non-English literature in forms that it can be available on the internet as well as forms to allow it to be printed in the USA and Africa.
-This increased in 2023 as our number of gospel booklet translations went up dramatically.
 The good news is supposed to be “published” (Mark 13:10, KJV/AFV) and we are doing that in both the Western and Eastern Hemispheres.

 3. Video and animation production covers the costs to produce the BibleNewsProphecy videos, CCOG animations, the Behind the Works video, and the creation of DVDs that are sent to some international locations for the Feast of Tabernacles.
 It also, sometimes, includes cost for sermon production–but those costs are normally negligible.
 These videos are one of the major ways we reach people in different nations around the world (as we also do via radio and literature).
 Because we mainly use free platforms, we do not have to spend massive amounts here.

 5. Radio expenses are basically fees we pay to broadcast the good news of the Kingdom of God on commercial radio stations.
-These costs basically doubled in 2023 as we increased our radio presence in 2023 by adding a USA network that decided we should not preach original Christianity, so we then went on another network as well as on a 50,000 watt FM station in the USA.
-We are also on AM and shortwave radio in Europe (which also covers parts of North Africa and the Middle East), one radio station in Kenya, one station in Ghana (which is mainly paid for by the brethren in Ghana with some assistance from the USA), plus we are on a shortwave station in the USA that also covers parts of Asia (we are also on a radio station in the Philippines, which the brethren there pay for).
-Our online internet radio station expenses (we added one in 2023) are mainly covered by New Zealand (so not shown here).
+We are on several stations, including two shortwave stations.
+We are on AM and shortwave radio in Europe which also covers parts of North Africa and the Middle East (and a group in France paid that for us directly in 2024), one radio station in Kenya, one station in Ghana (which is mainly paid for by the brethren in Ghana), plus we are on a shortwave station in the USA that also covers parts of Asia.
+Our online internet radio station expenses are mainly covered by New Zealand or related to volunteer efforts (so not shown here).
+For radio station details, check out our Continuing Church of God Multimedia page.

 6. US Feast of Tabernacles’ costs include what the hotel charges for the meeting room and some travel and other expenses.
 This category also includes other US travel, which tends to be low.